Marc Ravalomanana: First term

-Upon election to the presidency, Ravalomanana sought to mitigate the negative economic impact of the eight-month political standoff with Ratsiraka, which had cost Madagascar millions of dollars in lost tourism and trade revenue as well as damage to infrastructure, including bombed bridges and buildings damaged by arson.
-He enacted a series of new laws, policies and reforms that sought to efface remaining traces of Ratsiraka's socialist ideology and replace it with a firmly capitalist, market-driven economic environment.
-In a break with tradition, the new head of state moved away from reliance on its principal trading partner, France, and cultivated relationships with partners such as Germany, the United States and South Korea as part of his strategy for Madagascar's economic development.
-He partnered with advisers at Harvard University to launch a rapid results initiative designed to spur rapid economic growth.
-In 2004 the World Bank approved his administration's Poverty Reduction Strategy Paper, entitled Madagascar Naturellement (Madagascar Naturally), in which he enshrined the principle of environmental conservation as inseparable from sustainable economic growth.
-The negative economic impact of the political crisis was gradually overcome by Ravalomanana's progressive economic and political policies, which encouraged investments in education and ecotourism, facilitated foreign direct investment and cultivated trading partnerships both regionally and internationally.
+Upon election to the presidency, Ravalomanana sought to mitigate the negative economic impact of the eight-month political standoff with Ratsiraka, which had cost Madagascar millions of dollars He enacted a series of new laws, policies and reforms that sought to efface remaining traces of Ratsiraka's socialist ideology and replace it with a firmly capitalist, market-driven economic environment.
+The new head of state moved away from reliance on its principal trading partner, France, and cultivated relationships with partners such as Germany, the United States and South Korea as part of his strategy for Madagascar's economic development.

+In 2004 the World Bank approved his administration's Poverty Reduction Strategy Paper, entitled Madagascar Naturellement (Madagascar Naturally).

-At the 2003 Durban World Parks Congress he pledged to more than triple protected natural areas on the island from 1.6 e6ha to 6 e6ha – ten per cent of the country's land surface – over five years.
-In 2004 he established BIANCO (Bureau Indépendant Anti-Corruption), an anti-corruption bureau, which resulted in reduced corruption among Antananarivo's lower-level bureaucrats in particular, although high-level officials have not been prosecuted by the bureau.
+Protected natural areas were tripled on the island from 1.6 e6ha to 6 e6ha – ten per cent of the country's land surface – over five years.
+In 2004 he established the Bureau Indépendant Anti-Corruption (BIANCO), leading to a decline in government corruption.
 That same year, the International Monetary Fund agreed to write off half Madagascar's debt.
-Having met a set of stringent economic, governance and human rights criteria, in 2005 Madagascar became the first country to benefit from the Millennium Challenge Account, a new development fund managed by the United States.
-Legal reforms strengthened state institutions, particularly the judiciary, and produced improvements in human rights, civil liberties and the business climate.
+In 2005 Madagascar became the first country to benefit from the Millennium Challenge Account, a new development fund managed by the United States.

 Consequently, the economy grew at an average annual rate of seven per cent throughout his presidency.
 Under his administration, hundreds of kilometers of roads were paved in formerly isolated rural areas.
-Dramatic improvements in education and health were also achieved under his administration.
-During Ravalomanana's first term, thousands of new primary schools and additional classrooms were constructed, older buildings were renovated and tens of thousands of new primary teachers were recruited and trained.
+Dramatic improvements in education and health were also achieved under his administration., thousands of new primary schools and additional classrooms were constructed, older buildings were renovated and tens of thousands of new primary teachers were recruited and trained.
 Primary school fees were eliminated and kits containing basic school supplies were distributed to primary students.
 Logging in protected areas was outlawed until January 2009.